alda-lang/alda/doc/scores-and-parts.md

 ### Acceptable Names

-Instrument names and nicknames must adhere to the following rules:
+Instrument names and aliases must adhere to the following rules:

 * They must be at least 2 characters long.
 * The first two characters must be letters (either uppercase or lowercase).